Manhattanville Covenant: “Principles Versus Prejudices”

-Nearly 80 years ago, in 1938, a former President of Manhattanville College, Mother Grace Dammann, affirmed the right of the first African-American student to be admitted to this institution in an address that made national headlines.
-Its title was “Principles vs. Prejudice,” and it may be time to restate the commitment this institution made at that time.
+Nearly 80 years ago, in 1938, a former President of Manhattanville College, Mother Grace Dammann, affirmed the right of the first African American student to be admitted to this institution in an address that made national headlines.
+Its title was “Principles Versus Prejudices,” and it may be time to restate the commitment this institution made at that time.

 Given the concern on many college campuses, including our own, about the safety and status of some of our students, faculty, and staff, I would like to reassure the entire Manhattanville community that we will not allow any discrimination on our campus based on gender, religion, disabilities, political beliefs, or ethnic, racial or national origin, including citizenship.